The sandy-gold Radcliffe Camera is the quintessential Oxford landmark and undoubtedly one of the city’s most photographed buildings....

 Brasenose College information

-Founded in 1509, this small, select and elegant place is named after a 'brass nose', or a brazen door-knocker, to be precise.
-It's believed that wayward students took the knocker all the way to Stamford, Lincolnshire, in 1533.
-In 1890 the college purchased a house in Stamford, convinced that the knocker on its front door was the original.
+Founded in 1509 but part of Oxford University since 1262, this small, select and elegant college is named after a 'brass nose', or a brazen door-knocker.
+It's believed that rebellious students took the knocker all the way to Stamford, Lincolnshire, in 1333.
+In 1890, the college purchased a house in Stamford, convinced that the knocker on its front door was the original.
 The door-knocker in question now takes pride of place above the high table in the dining hall.

 Also of interest is the chapel, with its fine painted, vaulted ceiling.
-Famous alumni include Lord of the Flies author William Golding, Monty Python's Michael Palin and British prime minister David Cameron.
-If the sign outside says that it's shut during supposed open hours, check with the porters as they sometimes hang it to deter tour groups.
+Famous alumni include Lord of the Flies author William Golding, Monty Python's Michael Palin, Ashmolean Museum founder Elias Ashmole and British prime minister David Cameron.
+If the sign outside says it's closed during supposed open hours, check with the porters as they sometimes hang it to deter tour groups.